gary-archer/oauth.apisample.nodejs/README.md

 The final OAuth secured Node.js API code sample, referenced in my blog at https://authguidance.com:

+The API has a basic business theme of `investments`, but simply returnshard coded data
 * The API takes finer control over OAuth domain specific claims and uses a certified JOSE library
 * The API uses JSON request logging and Elasticsearch log aggregation, for measurability
 * The API uses constructor injection with request scoped ClaimsPrincipal / LogEntry objects